When is JEE Mains 2026? - Check NTA Schedule for Session 1 & 2, Updates

 Switch toEnglish IconHindi Icon

 When is JEE Mains 2026?
-NTA has released a notice on when JEE Mains 2026 will be.
-The authority will conduct the JEE Mains 2026 exam between January 21 to 30 (session 1) and April 02 to 09 (session 2).
-Aspirants are curious about when the JEE Main 2026 exam is, as it is one of the most important engineering exams in India.
+NTA has released a notice about when is JEE Mains 2026 exam.
+The authority will conduct the JEE Mains 2026 exam between January 21 to 30 (session 1) and April 02 to 09, 2026 (session 2).
+JEE Main being the most important engineering exam in India, aspirants are curious about when the JEE Main 2026 exam is.
 The JEE Main 2026 exam dates have been announced along with the information bulletin on the official website, jeemain.nta.ac.in.
-Having a valid JEE Main 2026 score allows candidates to apply for admission to NITs, IIITs, and GFTIs in India.
+A valid JEE Main 2026 score allows candidates to apply for admission to NITs, IIITs, and GFTIs in India.
+Candidates can also apply for several private and state-level institutions using their JEE Main 2026 scores.
 Apart from this, the top 25000 rank holders in the JEE Main exam will be eligible to apply for the JEE Advanced 2026 exam.
 These candidates can apply for admission into IITs in India.
 Aspirants can refer to this article for regular updates about the JEE Main exam.

 This Story also Contains